Margerie Glacier Magic

 A small group of our crew also set out to explore by foot.
 We were dropped by skiff to the side of Lamplugh, arriving in the silky silt exposed in low tide.

 Steep slabs of white and blue ice loomed above as we scrambled upwards.
 Looking down on the rows and rows of the glacier’s valleys and ridges of ice, earmarks of its slow movement over the millennia, my sense of awe was magnified.

-Before turning around we saw a ptarmigan, red-tailed hawk, and marmot—a richness of life existing at the edge of an icy fortress.
+Before turning around we saw a ptarmigan, red-tailed hawk and a marmot—a richness of life existing at the edge of an icy fortress.